-- 5a.
-Details of the services outsourced and, if yes, confirmation if the services performed in Bermuda; - 6.
-Number of employees of the insurer that are resident in Bermuda (non-outsourced positions); - 6a.
-Confirmation of the number of employees residing in Bermuda employed as - (i) Senior executive means a person who, under the immediate authority of a director or chief executive of the registered person - (a) Exercises managerial functions; or - (b) Is responsible for maintaining accounts or other records of the registered person - (ii) Senior manager means in relation to an insurer, a chief executive or senior executive performing the duties of underwriting, actuarial, risk management, compliance, internal audit, finance or investment matters; - (iii) Technical officer means a person (other than a senior manager) who performs management or other non-management core duties within the underwriting, actuarial, risk management, compliance, internal audit, finance or investment functions; and - (iv) Administrative means a person who is not a senior manager or technical officer. - 7.
-The jurisdiction(s) where the parent board primarily deliberates on matters including, but not limited to-
+- 5a).
+Details of the services outsourced, and if yes, confirmation of whether or not the services are performed in Bermuda; - 6) Number of employees of the insurer that are resident in Bermuda (non-outsourced positions); - 6a) Confirmation of the number of employees residing in Bermuda employed as - (i) Senior Executive means a person who, under the immediate authority of a director or chief executive of the registered person: - (a) Exercises managerial functions; or - (b) Is responsible for maintaining accounts or other records of the registered person - (ii) 2.
+Senior Manager means in relation to an insurer, a chief executive or senior executive performing the duties of underwriting, actuarial, risk management, compliance, internal audit, finance or investment matters; - (iii) 3.
+Technical officer means a person (other than a senior manager) who performs management or other non-management core duties within the underwriting, actuarial, risk management, compliance, internal audit, finance or investment functions; and - (iv)4.
+Administrative means a person who is not a senior manager or technical officer; - 7) The jurisdiction(s) where the parent board primarily deliberates on matters including, but not limited to- - (a) Setting strategic decisions; - (b) Determining the group's risk appetite; - (c) Choosing a corporate structure, including amalgamations, acquisitions and strategic alliances; - (d) Making strategic decisions about new, and/or changes to, products, lines of business or markets; and - (e) Assessing or managing solvency requirements.

-- a) Setting strategic decisions; - b) Determining the group's risk appetite; - c) Choosing of corporate structure, including amalgamations, acquisitions and strategic alliances; - d) Making strategic decisions about new and/or changes to products, lines of business or markets; - e) Assessing or managing solvency requirements. - 8.
-The jurisdiction(s) where the parent board and chief and senior executives primarily reside; - 9.
-The jurisdiction where the insurance group's control functions resides (i.e., group finance, actuarial, and risk management); - 10.
-The insurance group's financial position based on its most recent audited general purpose financial statement regarding its - a) total assets; - b) total reserves; and - c) capital and surplus; - 11.
-The name of insurers within the insurance group that have the highest - a) Total asset value; - b) Total insurance reserve value; and - c) Total capital and surplus based on the group's most recent audited general purpose financial statement; - 12.
-The total values for subparagraph (11)(a), (b) and (c); - 13.
-The jurisdiction of licensing of each insurer in subparagraph (11); - 14.
-Any events which have occurred or decisions made subsequent to the relevant year-end that would, or have, materially changed the information in subparagraphs (4) through (13) (e.g., amalgamation or acquisition or restructuring, etc.); provide a detailed response and explanation;
+- 8) The jurisdiction(s) where the parent board and chief and senior executives primarily reside; - 9) The jurisdiction where the insurance group's control functions resides (i.e., group finance, actuarial, and risk management); - 10) The insurance group's financial position based on its most recent audited general purpose financial statement regarding its- - (a) Ttotal assets: - (b) Total reserves; and - (c) Capital and surplus; - 11) The name of insurers within the insurance group that have the highest- - (a) Total asset value; - (b) Total insurance reserve value; and - (c) Total capital and surplus based on the group's most recent audited general purpose financial statement; - 12) The total values for subparagraph (11)(a), (b) and (c); - 13) The jurisdiction of licensing of each insurer in subparagraph (11); - 14) Any events which have occurred or decisions made subsequent to the relevant year-end that would, or have, materially changed the information in subparagraphs (4) through (13) (e.g., amalgamation or acquisition or restructuring, etc.); provide a detailed response and explanation; - 15) A copy of the latest group organisational chart

-15. A copy of the latest group organisational chart
+Change in Board and/or Senior Management after Financial Year-End

-Change in board and/or senior management after financial year-end
+C16.a.1 Instances where the composition of the board and senior management has undergone changes since the financial year-end, insurers are to report the composition of the board and senior management as of the financial year-end, as well as provide in brackets in the name field, the effective date of the previous and new members of the board or senior management.

-- C16.a.1 Instances where the composition of the board and senior management has undergone changes since the financial year-end, insurers are to report the composition of the board and senior managements as of the financial year-end, as well as provide in brackets in the name field, the effective date of the previous and new members of the board or senior management. - C16.a.2 Note that under section 30J of the Act, a notification is required for change in board members and officers within 45 days of the insurer becoming aware of the change, and thus the inclusion of this information in the BSCR does not qualify as notification of such change.
+C16.a.2 Note that under section 30J of the Act, a notification is required for change in board members and officers within 45 days of the insurer becoming aware of the change, and thus the inclusion of this information in the BSCR does not qualify as notification of such change.